Cap-go/website/content/blog/manage-dev-and-prod-build-with-github-actions.md

 ## GitHub actions for tag

-Then you need to create your first GitHub action to automatically build and create tag.
+Then you need to create your first GitHub action to automatically build and create tags.

 Create a file at this path: `.github/workflows/bump_version.yml`